abdusco/abdus.dev/src/posts/aspnetcore-multiple-sessions/index.md

 ---
-title: Authenticating a user with multiple external providers simultaneously in ASP.NET Core
+title: Authenticating a user with multiple social providers simultaneously in ASP.NET Core
 description: A guide on setting up and troubleshooting multiple auth schemes in ASP.NET Core
 tags:
   - aspnetcore